Ask an Archivist

 Probate packets contain the paperwork collected by the Supreme Court of NSW as part of the process of granting probate.
 Probate packets include the will of the deceased, where there was one.
 We hold probate packets 1800–1976 and some from 1989.

-- You can order copies of probate packets from our online catalogue.
+- You can order copies of probate packets from our catalogue

 - See our Probate Packets Guide for further information.